mayeedwin/twitterbot/README.md

 This bot retweets the latest tweet using the "#MeetMaye" hashtag.
 It attempts to retweet once per hour.

--This bot retweets the latest tweet using the "#mediaarts" hashtag.
-It attempts to retweet once per hour.

-+This bot retweets the latest tweet using the "#MeetMaye" hashtag.
-It attempts to retweet once per hour.

 -_Note: you must be comfortable using your computer's command line interface to use this bot.
 If you've never used it, there are tutorials for [Mac OSX](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) and [Windows](http://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/)._

--

 ## Installation